RogoSolutions/rogo-esp32-sdk/docs/en/api-reference/peripherals/uart.rst

 2. FSM writes the data into Rx FIFO buffer
 3. Read the data from Rx FIFO buffer

-Therefore, an application will only write and read data from a specific buffer using :cpp:func:`uart_write_bytes` and :cpp:func:`uart_read_bytes` respectively, and the FSM will do the rest.
+Therefore, an application will be limited to writing and reading data from a respective buffer using :cpp:func:`uart_write_bytes` and :cpp:func:`uart_read_bytes` respectively, and the FSM will do the rest.

-Transmit Data
+Transmitting
-"""""""""""""
+""""""""""""

 After preparing the data for transmission, call the function :cpp:func:`uart_write_bytes` and pass the data buffer's address and data length to it.
 The function will copy the data to the Tx ring buffer (either immediately or after enough space is available), and then exit.
 When there is free space in the Tx FIFO buffer, an interrupt service routine (ISR) moves the data from the Tx ring buffer to the Tx FIFO buffer in the background.
 The code below demonstrates the use of this function.